AICONSlab/MIRACL/docs/tutorials/compute_canada/compute_canada.md

 ```

 > If you have a particular Singularity container of MIRACL that you want to use
-on Compute Canada, just copy it to the servers directly using e.g. `scp` or `sync`
+on Compute Canada, just copy it to the servers directly using e.g. `scp` or `rsync`
 instead of pulling (downloading) the latest version of MIRACL from the
 Singularity registry